Sinpo South Shipyard Update: Submersible Missile Test Stand Barge and General Status

 - It is unclear if these movements portend preparations for a forthcoming submarine launched ballistic missile test (potentially of a Pukkuksong-4 or -5), the need for maintenance, repairs, and/or installation of new equipment, or the launching of North Korea’s long-anticipate first true ballistic missile submarine (SSB).

 - North Korea retains the capability and resources to launch the new SSB or conduct additional SLBM tests at any time of its choosing.

-- No significant activity is observed at the static test stand and there are no indications of either a recent SLBM ‘pop-up’ test or preparations for an upcoming test.
+- No significant activity is observed at the pop-up test stand and there are no indications of either a recent SLBM ‘pop-up’ test or preparations for an upcoming test.
 However, small construction activity is noted immediately north of the test stand.

 - No significant activity is observed elsewhere at the shipyard.

 - The launching of the new SSB or testing of an SLBM (at sea or from the pop-up test stand) would present significant challenges to the new U.S. administration of President Biden.

 Satellite imagery of the Sinpo South Shipyard and its environs acquired on April 6 and 7, 2021 shows not only the recent movement of the submersible missile test stand barge, but also provides a general status update of the facility.

 As noted in our previous report, the most dramatic activity at the Sinpo South Shipyard that was noted in imagery acquired on April 6, 2021 was the repositioning of the submersible missile test stand barge.
 This, however, was not an isolated event, but the latest in a series of small naval movements at the shipyard during the past several weeks, including: